A typical pregnancy lasts 40 weeks, it is divided into Three Stages: First, Second, and Third Trimester.

 - Set up your Maternity Leave with your employer, typically it’s a 13 week period but it varies.
 If you still have not, then start planning your Baby Shower or assign someone to get it done for you.

-- Create a Baby Registry, you can choose one, two or more registries depending on what you want or what you need before baby’s arrival.
+- Create a Baby Registry, you can choose one, two, or more registries depending on what you want or what you need before the baby’s arrival.

 - Pick a baby name or start looking, time goes by after the second trimester and before you know it you’re at the hospital with a brand new baby in your arms.